 One of our prerequisites for delivering a quality audit, is to ensure we have an appropriate level of skilled staff available to perform the required procedures on each audit.
 A legacy of the tighter border controls as a result of the COVID-19 pandemic, and the restricted labour market locally, has been the opportunity to utilise PwC staff offshore to complement our local teams.
 To that end we have teams based in PwC centres in Manila and Kolkata who work closely with our New Zealand based teams.
-Our people offshore are trained to the same standard as our people locally, are provided appropriate levels of coaching and supervision and are required to comply with the same high quality standards.
-This has allowed us to relieve the pressure on our people locally, whilst being in a position to support our clients in meeting their financial reporting timelines.
+Our people offshore are trained to the same standard as our people locally, are provided appropriate levels of coaching and supervision and are required to comply with the same high-quality standards.